 - A. Per Diem will be provided only for the days of the conference and the travel time.
 Employees electing to arrive earlier or later at the destination than is required for City purposes will not receive per Diem for the extra time. - B. The City will pay single occupancy hotel rates.
-Additional charges incurred because of the accompaniment of a spouse will be paid by the employee. - C. Employees arriving at a conference earlier or leaving later than is required for City purposes will pay any additional hotel costs incurred. - D. The City will pay for one additional hotel night if an employee cannot depart from the conference at its conclusion and arrive home by 8:00 PM. - Employees will pay all additional costs associated with the accompaniment of a spouse on a City business trip. - When several employees attend a conference, they are encouraged to car pool. - Department directors must provide authorization for all travel and training within their department. - All elected officials may attend any conference sponsored by the National League of Cities and Towns and the Utah League of Cities and Towns. - If any elected official agrees to attend a conference for which costs are incurred in advance, and then does not attend the conference, the elected official will reimburse the City for all costs incurred unreimbursed expenses.
+Additional charges incurred because of the accompaniment of a spouse will be paid by the employee. - C. Employees arriving at a conference earlier or leaving later than is required for City purposes will pay any additional hotel costs incurred. - D. Employees will pay all additional costs associated with the accompaniment of a spouse on a City business trip. - E. When several employees attend a conference, they are encouraged to car pool. - F. Department Directors must provide authorization for all travel and training within their department. - G. Elected officials may attend any conference sponsored by the National League of Cities and Towns and the Utah League of Cities and Towns. - H. If any elected official agrees to attend a conference for which costs are incurred in advance, and then does not attend the conference, the elected official will reimburse the City for all unreimbursed expenses.
 Exceptions are: (a) serious illness of the individual; or, (b) serious illness or death in immediate family; or, (c) costs are refunded; or,(d) another elected official attends the conference in his/her place.
-If none of these criteria are-is met, the City Manager is instructed to place the issue on a City Council agenda for discussion and a decision. - H. Elected officials will not be reimbursed for any travel expenses resulting from travel after an election in which the official either was defeated or did not run for reelection. - Elected officials will provide a verbal briefing in Council meeting of any conferences attended.
+If none of these criteria is met, the City Manager is instructed to place the issue on a City Council agenda for discussion and a decision. - I. Elected officials will not be reimbursed for any travel expenses resulting from travel after an election in which the official either was defeated or did not run for reelection. - J. Elected officials will provide a verbal briefing in Council meeting of any conferences attended.

-Lodging will not be provided for training or conferences located within 30 miles of South Ogden.

-M. FLSA covered employees will be compensated for travel under the then applicable FLSA travel standards.
-This means the employee will be compensated for travel only if it is within their normal working hours and scheduled work day.
-Overnight training will be compensated on normal work hours on both regular non-scheduled and scheduled work days.
-Employees meeting these conditions will be compensated as outlined unless exception is given by the Department Head.
-These provisions are subject to change if and as amended by duly adopted FLSA rule changes.
-Time spent traveling is considered work time if it occurs during the employee's regular shift.
-Overtime will not be paid for traveling unless the conditions for work time are met in accordance with Title 29 Part 785 Hours Worked of the Portal to Portal Act of 1947.

-Any additional costs (registration, meals, transportation, etc.) incurred because of accompaniment of a spouse will be borne by the employee.
-Employees will be given up to 4521 days after returning from approved travel to submit requests for reimbursement for acceptable expenses.
+- K. Lodging will not be provided for training or conferences located within 30 miles of South Ogden. - L. Time spent traveling is considered work time if it occurs during the employee's regular shift.
+Overtime will not be paid for traveling unless the conditions for work time are met in accordance with Title 29 Part 785 Hours Worked of the Portal-to-Portal Act of 1947. - M. Employees will be given up to 21 days after returning from approved travel to submit requests for reimbursement for acceptable expenses.

-Commented [SL65]: I think this is way too long, I suggest 2

-Commented [DG66R65]: 45 days seems long to me as well, but 2 weeks seems too short.